microsoft/bonsai-cstr/python/README.md

 Now you have two ways to run it via Bonsai Platform.

-### 2. Importing your simulator to Bonsai or Run it locally
+### 2. Import your simulator to Bonsai or Run it locally

 #### Import simulator